YusukeIwaki/playwright-ruby-client/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Bug report
+name: Feature request
-about: Create a report to help us improve
+about: Request a new feature for playwright-ruby-client
 title: ''
 labels: ''
 assignees: ''